 Smallpox is an acute contagious disease caused by Variola virus, a member of the orthopoxvirus family.
-It was one of the world's most feared diseases until it was eradicated by a collaborative global vaccination programme led by the World Health Organization.
+It was one of the world's most feared diseases until it was eradicated by a collaborative global vaccination programme led by WHO.
 The last known natural case was in Somalia in 1977.
 Since then, the only known cases were caused by a laboratory accident in 1978 in Birmingham, England, which killed one person and caused a limited outbreak.
 Smallpox was officially declared eradicated in 1979.